Have you heard this riddle before…

 Three year old – “Girls don’t play superheroes.”

-Me “Mm, who are you thinking of?”
+Me “Mmm, who are you thinking about?”
 Who do you know that doesn’t play superheroes?”

-Three year old – “xyz said she doesn’t like them.”
+Three year old – “Suzie said she doesn’t like them.”

-Me ‘Oh yes, xyz said she doesn’t like superheroes”.
+Me ‘Oh yes, Suzie said she doesn’t like superheroes you’re right.
+Jenny loves Barman though doesn’t she?”

-This response shows him that ‘xyz’ is an individual rather than just another ‘girl’ who will all have similar thoughts and feelings to all other girls.
+This response shows him that ‘Suzie’ is an individual rather than just another ‘girl’ who will have similar thoughts and feelings to all other girls.

 Research indicates that this method is effective: